bichotll/FormValidationBundle/README.md

  - Proper unit test.
 Until the next change I will not check the responses programatically.
  - Unit test using a mock of container, etc.
  - Test entity type.
- - Create associated js parsers like ParsleyJs and js form generator script.
-(Out of project).